There are several components to the NS-LIJ Dietetic Internship:

 - The program allows for eleven holidays.
 These days are pre-scheduled: Thanksgiving and the Friday after, December 24 through January 1, Martin Luther King Day, Washington's Birthday and Memorial Day.

 - Interns are "on duty" 37.5 hours per week, including class time.
 Additional time is required to complete assignments, readings and projects.
-Time lost to illness, absence or emergency leave must be rescheduled with the program director.
-Up to three sick days may be granted, if necessary.
-One personal day may be selected, but must be pre-approved.
+Interns have up to four days of scheduled time off.
+Additional time lost to illness, absence or emergency leave must be rescheduled with the program director.

 Back to Top